Toll Free: 800-277-7020

-Federal Pell Grants are available to undergraduate students.
+Federal Pell Grants are available to undergraduate students seeking their first bachelor's degree.
 Grants do not have to be repaid.
 Eligibility is determined by the Expected Family Contribution as calculated by the Department of Education, using information provided on the Free Application for Federal Student Aid (FAFSA).
-Funds from this award will be divided equally between Fall and Spring semesters and will be credited to the student’s account accordingly.
+Funds from this award will be divided equally between the Fall and Spring semesters and will be credited to the student's account accordingly.

-If the Parent PLUS loan is denied, Federal Direct Subsidized and Unsubsidized Loans are available to undergraduate students.
-Unsubsidized loans are also available to graduate students.
+Federal Direct Subsidized and Unsubsidized loans are available to undergraduate students.
+Federal Direct Unsubsidized loans are available to graduate students.
+Students must be enrolled at least half-time to be eligible to receive federal student loans.
 These loans must be repaid and have low interest and fixed rates.
 Payment is deferred until six months after the student graduates or ceases to be enrolled at least half time.
-Freshmen may be eligible to borrow up to $5,500, sophomores up to $6,500, and juniors and seniors up to $7,500.
-Graduate students can borrow up to $20,500 in unsubsidized loans over an enrollment year.
-If the PLUS loan is denied, up to an additional $4,000 to 5,000 may be available on request after eligibility is confirmed.
+Freshmen may be eligible to borrow up to $5,500, sophomores up to $6,500, and juniors and seniors up to $7,500 in an academic year.
+Graduate students can borrow up to $20,500 in unsubsidized loans in an academic year.
+For dependent undergraduate students, if the credit check for the Parent PLUS loan is denied, up to an additional $4,000 to 5,000 may be available on request after eligibility is confirmed.
 To make any changes to your federal loans, complete the Loan Adjustment Form.

 Federal Supplemental Educational Opportunity Grants (SEOG) are available for undergraduates with exceptional financial need.
 Awards range from $100-$4,000.
 This federal grant is awarded based on the Expected Family Contribution and the availability of funds.
 Your FAFSA application determines eligibility.
 Funding is limited and priority is given to Pell Grant recipients.